Tips on Writing a Successful Personal Statement

 Know Your Resources

 - Seek out professional assistance.
-The Center for Academic Excellence (CAE) provides professional advising services for students applying for national awards.
+The Writing Center provides professional writing assistance for students applying for national awards.
 Also, writing instructors conduct workshops for personal statements in particular.
 Utilize these resources available to you.

 - Send drafts to your advisors and mentors.
 Occidental faculty have experience working with students for national awards.
 Do not be afraid to ask a close faculty member or mentor to read and suggest advice on how to construct the personal statement.
 Make sure you provide them with the prompt if specific areas need to be covered in the personal statement.